5l1v3r1/Sonarr-wiki/Custom-Post-Processing-Scripts.md

-If you're looking to trigger a custom script in your download client to tell Sonarr when to update, you can find more details here:
+If you're looking to trigger a custom script in your download client to tell Sonarr when to update, you can find more details here.
+Scripts are added to Sonarr via the *Connect* Settings page.

 ### Overview ###